 Not at this time.

-Why aren’t you accepting credit and debit cards on American Eagle and American Connection?
+Why aren’t you accepting credit and debit cards on American Eagle?

-American Eagle and American Connection are evaluating the OSR but have not yet made a decision.
+American Eagle are evaluating the OSR but have not yet made a decision.

 Why doesn't my receipt appear on AA.com/myreceipt?